 The 400-pound banner was braced and lowered using a rope system after the plaster was cut.
 The banner was transported to the secure, non-climate-controlled facility using a city box truck.
 The banner itself was six inches thick and and eight feet by four feet in size.

-In late February, former Cranston City Councilman Jeffrey P. Barone wrote Superintendent Peter Nero with an offer to pay for the banner's removal so it can be donated to the class of 1963, the schools first graduating class, which gave the banner to the school as its class gift.
+In late February, former Cranston City Councilman Jeffrey P. Barone wrote Superintendent Peter Nero with an the schools first graduating class, which gave the banner to the school as its class gift.

 But in the meantime, the banner will be locked away.